googlegenomics/readthedocs/docs/source/github_index.rst

   A sample Android app that calls the Google Genomics API.

 `api-client-python <https://github.com/googlegenomics/api-client-python>`_
-  Google AppEngine implelmentation of a simple genome browser that pulls data from the Google Genomics API.
+  Google AppEngine implementation of a simple genome browser that pulls data from the Google Genomics API.

 `api-client-r <https://github.com/googlegenomics/api-client-r>`_
   An R package for Google Genomics API queries.